DataDog/hiring-engineers/answers.md

 ~~Bonus Question: What is the Anomaly graph displaying?~~

-Anomaly detection shows behaviors that the datadog agent doesn't feel right.
+Anomaly detection shows behaviors that the datadog agent doesn't feel like they're right.
 In my case, there's not enough data (no real trend) for the anomaly detection to work:

 <a href="https://github.com/karnoult/hiring-engineers/blob/master/Datadog%20-%2010%20-%20anomaly.png" title="Datadog Anomaly">